5 Science-Backed Drinks That Lower Cortisol (Besides Water)

 Great for:

-Evening cravings, poor sleep, and “high cortisol at night.”
+Evening cravings, poor sleep, and nighttime cortisol spikes.

 4. Ashwagandha-Infused Herbal Drink